j3rrywan9/scala-notes/sbt_reference_manual.md

 * Rule 5: A delegated scoped key and its dependent settings/tasks are evaluated without carrying the original context.

 We will look at each rule in the rest of this page.

+##### Rule 1: Scope axis precedence

+In other words, given two scope candidates, if one has more specific value on the subproject axis, it will always win regardless of the configuration or the task scoping.
+Similarly, if subprojects are the same, one with more specific configuration value will always win regardless of the task scoping.
+We will see more rules to define *more specific*.

+##### Rule 2: The task axis delegation

+##### Rule 3: The configuration axis search path

+##### Rule 4: The subproject axis search path

 #### `inspect` command lists the delegates